datanav/docs/technical/hubspot-zohocrm.rst

 HubSpot Company to ZohoCRM Account
 ----------------------------------
-Before any synchronization can take place, a link between a HubSpot Company and a ZohoCRM Account must be established.

-A new ZohoCRM Account will be created from a HubSpot Company if it is connected to a HubSpot Deal that is synchronized into ZohoCRM.
+Every HubSpot Company will be synchronized with a ZohoCRM Account.

 Once a link between a HubSpot Company and a ZohoCRM Account is established, it will keep in sync between the two systems, regardless of where it is edited.